Friday, 30 April 2010

 They clack out to the footpath in their riding shoes to where their bikes are secured to a bike rack.

-“Now, what’s my combination,” Tony says out loud to no one in particular.
+“Now, what’s my combination,” Toby says out loud to no one in particular.

-“Hang on,” says Jim.
+“Hang on,” says David.
 “I’ll need to have a piss before we go.”

-“Oh yes, good idea,” says Tony.
+“Oh yes, good idea,” says Toby.
 “I can’t do two teas like I once could.”

 They both clack back across the footpath together and back inside the café.